 Parking Charges might be eased or removed

-Because of the peculiarity of these times, we have seen several cities reduce parking rates and easing enforcement.
-Because the government understands that people have been indoor and finances have taken major hits, this will likely continue until stability returns.
+Because of the peculiarity of these times, we have seen several cities reduce parking rates and ease enforcement.
+Because the government understands that people have been indoors and finances have taken significant hits, this will likely continue until stability returns.

 However, parking management companies operate differently.
 These companies operate by demand, adjusting parking prices as demand falls and rises.
 Because parking demands are low right now, the charges are low.

 Most cities will find a way to ease the burden off citizens by offering a grace period for people that park on metered streets.

 Online shopping is booming, and the trend is expected to continue even after the cities become open.
 However, while delivery services promote less mingling and contact, the need to make more space for delivery vehicles will rise.
 More delivery trucks will take up parking spaces than before.
 One way that cities can solve this issue is to create more pickup hubs.
 The hubs will have fewer people there, and delivery trucks will not have more parking spaces.

 The rise in the number of cars on the road is only one of the expected behavioral changes.
 We also hope to see more people picking and dropping commodities, and spending lesser periods among the crowd.
 A rise in parking space reservations is likely to happen for parking, with the need to avoid mingling as much as possible.
 This reservation-only method is expected to be prominent across several service industries.
 While restaurants will encourage pickups, salons will offer more exclusive services.